Probiotics: What You Need to Know

 Individuals are first exposed to beneficial bacteria as soon as they are born.
 All mammalian newborns receive probiotics as they pass through the mother’s birth canal.
 Then, a series of events begins inside the baby’s GI tract that leads to the colonization or proliferation of good bacteria.

 The optimal balance of good and bad bacteria is approximately 85% good and 15% bad, according to the American Nutrition Association.
 If this balance is disrupted and leans towards a higher percentage of bad bacteria, an individual’s gut health becomes compromised.
-This may lead to a number of health problems, including constipation, diarrhea, weight gain, and skin issues.
+This may lead to a number of health problems, including occasional constipation, diarrhea, weight gain, and skin issues.

 Probiotic supplements have been shown to foster the growth of good bacteria.
 They contain common strains such as Lactobacillus acidophilus, Lactobacillus rhamnosus, Bifidobacterium bifidum, Bifidobacterium longum, and Bifidobacterium lactis.